How to watch Apple's 'Let Loose' iPad event

-Apple is holding its ‘Let Loose’ iPad event today starting at 7am PT/10am ET.
+Apple is holding its ‘Let Loose’ iPad event today starting at 10am ET/7am PT.
 The company is expected to unveil new iPads, possibly new Air and Pro models, and maybe even a new Apple Pencil.

 If you want to tune into the event, there are a few ways to watch.
 Apple will stream the event on YouTube (or check the embed below) as well as on the Apple Events webpage.